How to remove ransomware

 Since then, affiliated versions, such as WanaCrypt0r, Wana Decryot0r 3.0, made an appearance.
 Recently, another IT specialist warned netizens as he found a peculiar domain that may be related to the distribution campaign of WannaCry 3.0.

-As the virtual community retains focus on this family of viruses, further analysis has presented interesting results.
-The extracts of the source code of the malware hinted to “Lazarus,” a notorious gang of hackers who are suspected to be working under the protection of the North Korea government.
+As the virtual community retains a focus on this family of viruses, further analysis has presented interesting results.
+The extracts of the source code of the malware hinted to “Lazarus,” a notorious gang of hackers who are suspected to be working under the protection of the North Korean government.
 However, other specialists found evidence suggesting that the culprit might have been of Chinese origin.

-Speculations over the new series of attacks flickering in the media might indeed provoke the hackers to make a rush and launch another wave of the attack.
+Speculations over the new series of attacks flickering in the media might indeed provoke the hackers to make a rush and launch another wave of attacks.
 The latest versions will, certainly, not include the “kill switch.”
 On the other hand, every computer virus, despite how powerful it may seem, has a weakness.

 The image illustrating the attack of WannaCryWannaCry devastated several organizations in what is considered to be the biggest ransomware outbreak in history.